 For alternative trips, you could do a self drive - but you will need nerves of steel - or hop onto a gulet and cruise the coast.

-Good luck with your choice. almost 10 years ago
+Good luck with your choice. over 11 years ago